akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/api-orchestration-streamed/README.md

-# api-orchestration-buffered
+# api-orchestration-streamed

-*Keyword(s):* response-provider, api-orchestration<br>
+*Keyword(s):* response-provider, api-orchestration, streams<br>

 *[Since](https://learn.akamai.com/en-us/webhelp/edgeworkers/edgeworkers-user-guide/GUID-14077BCA-0D9F-422C-8273-2F3E37339D5B.html):* 1.0

-This example demonstrates how EdgeWorkers can be used to merge multiple internal APIs into a single API response from a user experience perspective.
+This example demonstrates how EdgeWorkers can be used to merge multiple internal APIs into a single API response from a user experience perspective, using streams.

 ## Similar Uses